 Bias-Related Incident Reports will be evaluated by the Administrative Officer and responded to in a timely manner.
 While it is possible that the reported incident may be cause for the referral and/or filing of a formal complaint of discrimination, sanctions will not be imposed through the BRIR process.
 Reports that are submitted anonymously and/or do not identify the alleged responsible party will still be evaluated by the University, but our ability to respond may be severely limited.
 In the event that the reported incident is a violation of University policy or federal, state, or local statute, the University may be required to take specific action to address the incident and its effects.

 ANYONE can make a Bias-Related Incident Report and these incidents may have occurred on-campus, off-campus, or online.
 Faculty and staff are obligated to report incidents that you experience, see and hear as mandatory reporters of the Truman community.
-You may also report the incident in person by scheduling a meeting with Dr. Millot by emailing firstname.lastname@example.org.
+You may also report the incident in person by emailing email@example.com to schedule a meeting.